sandygiuliani/drug_repo2/README.md

 Q. How does the tool work?
 A. By mapping! known drugs -> their targets -> their domain architecture -> parasite targets
 Q. I am reading this README on my local machine, why is the formatting all weird?
 A. This README is formatted in GitHub markdown, please open it on GitHub.
-I will include an instructions-only plain text readme soon

 ## <a name="contents-of-repository"></a>Contents of repository